Tayphong043/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2024.07 to 2024.11
 {id="2024.11"}

 * The **.NET build runners support** plugin (`/plugins/dotNetRunners.zip`) is no longer bundled with TeamCity.
-The following build steps will continue working on existing TeamCity instances, but will be unavailable for newly created configurations:
+The following build steps will continue working on existing TeamCity servers, but will be unavailable for newly installed instances:
   * NUnit Legacy
   * NAnt
   * .NET Process Runner